 Initially, you will want to introduce peer editing with examples of respectful conversation.
 Display an anchor chart that has peer editing rules and examples of respectful comments.
 This is when we try to steer our students away from “Good Job!,” “Awesome!” and “Great Writing!”
 You will want students to gain an understanding of constructive commentary, meaning the comments they make need to be purposeful and related to the writer’s work.

 Examples are going to be a major part of teaching students to peer edit.
 One way students will learn this is through your editing marks.
 As they see the parts of writing that need commentary from you, they will begin to look for similar things in other writing.
-In early grades, this will can be as simple as asking a question or giving a compliment to the writer.
+In early grades, this can be as simple as asking a question or giving a compliment to the writer.
 As students get older and improve, the questions and comments will become more direct and focused.

 Start with Positive Compliments First